Prabh-Saini/inconspicuousname/README.md

 # M$ Rewards
-A python program that literally makes you money!
+A selenium-python program that literally makes you money!
 ## Features
 M$ Rewards has many features including:
 * Automatic Mobile search